henriqueleite42/anvil/docs/docs/roadmap.md

 Generates a CHANGELOG.md with the changes in the `.anv` files

-### Allows for the cli to read other kinds of files, not only YAML

-Allow for config files in JSON and XML

 ### Add a more robust authentication

 Implement all authentication forms supported by [OpenApi](https://learn.openapis.org/specification/security.html) and more, like AWS Credentials / IAM.